Expectations: Part 3 – The Unrealistic 4th Trimester Expectations

 And here’s a discount for her courses and her shop: use the code MILKMINUTES10 to receive 10% off any of the paid courses.
 And use the code MILKMINUTES for 15% off in Rachel’s MDYK Store.
 She has adorable baby clothes and beautiful clothes for moms, as well as different breastfeeding accessories, and baby items.

 Baby takes over

 If this installment is about expectations for motherhood, you may wonder why it’s so heavily baby focused.
 And I’ll tell you why.
 This is what your life looks like when baby comes.
 Everything revolves around them and their needs.
 And I’m not talking about this from the perspective of being a selfless martyr.
-No, I actually think that adjusting your life to your infant’s needs is exponentially easier than trying to “break them in” to a schedule you want.
-While there will be some easy going babies that will go with the flow, most will not and will make your life living hell if you don’t heed their needs.
+No, I actually think that adjusting your life to your infant’s needs is exponentially easier, than trying to “break them in” to a schedule you want.
+While there will be some easy going babies that will go with the flow, most will not.
+And they will make your life living hell if you don’t heed their needs.